SatoMichi/SE_CW_Bike_Rental_System/README.md

 To search for old booking, we need a list of booking but that doesn't have any connection with any use case that we need to implement.
 Therefore, I leave it unimplemented.

+Btw, don't put everything as public/private, make use of protected

 ----------------------------------------------------------------------------------------------------------------------------------------
 **11/25: sato**
  - Cahged Invoice calss so that it can deal with more than one bike booked.